RizwanMolla/study-forge/README.md

 # StudyForge: AI-Powered Personal Study Assistant

-StudyForge is an all-in-one platform designed to elevate your learning experience.
-Built with Next.js, React, and Genkit, it combines essential study tools with cutting-edge AI to help you study smarter, not harder.
-From smart note-taking to AI-powered summaries, StudyForge provides everything you need to organize your studies, boost your focus, and track your progress.
+StudyForge is a modern, all-in-one platform designed to support and streamline your academic journey.
+Built with Next.js, React, and Genkit, it integrates essential tools to help you stay organized, maintain focus, and track your progress.
+With features like note-taking, Pomodoro timers, task management, and summarization, StudyForge is crafted for students who want a more structured and productive study experience.

 ## Core Features